vegan holiday

 Not everyone has it in them to travel to the four corners of the earth.
 If you’d rather live vicariously through other people’s journeys, two vegan travel memoirs may interest you.
 Bestselling cookbook author Lindsay S. Nixon has written The Happy Herbivore Abroad, in which she recounts details of her travel while offering up her recipes for 135 foods she sampled while eating internationally.

-Eating vegan while traveling rarely poses serious difficulties.
-You’ll often have an unrivaled opportunity to sample a variety of delicious foods you could never find at home.
+Wherever you go, eating vegan while traveling rarely poses serious difficulties, and offers an unrivaled opportunity to sample a variety of delicious foods you could never find at home.